 When to apply

-Students are encouraged to apply for a PGWP within 90 days of their last day of their program, with a valid study permit.
-By doing so, you may be eligible to work full-time once you have submitted your PGWP application and while you are waiting for a decision to be made on your application.
+This may allow you to become eligible to work full-time once you have submitted your PGWP application and while you are waiting for a decision to be made on your application.

 Work eligibility before and after submitting a PGWP application

-After completing all of your courses but before applying for a PGWP, you may continue to work-off campus up to 20 hours per week if:
+After completing all of your courses but before applying for a PGWP, you may continue to work-off campus with the same conditions you were allowed during your studies if:

 - you were eligible to work off-campus while you were studying.

-Once your graduation has been processed by Student Records and your credential has been awarded, you must stop working immediately until you submit your PGWP application.
+Once your graduation has been processed by Student Records and your credential has been awarded, you are no longer authorized to work until you submit your PGWP application.
 You can see if your graduation has been processed by checking if a credential has been awarded on your unofficial transcripts in myBCIT.

 Keep in mind that students completing Business Fundamentals, Bachelor of Business Administration, a part-time studies program, or modified full-time program must submit an Application for BCIT Credential Form [PDF] in order for their graduation to be processed (students completing full-time programs on schedule with their cohort do not need to submit this form).